tashian/heal.lgbt/content/_index.md

 Book: [Pray the Gay Away](https://www.amazon.com/Pray-Gay-Away-Extraordinary-Lives/dp/0814786375) by Bernadette Barton is a study of present-day religious oppression of LGBTQ people in the US
 Film: [Believer](https://g.co/kgs/gJ4pe3) about the Mormon Church's inner struggle with LGBTQ rights, featuring Dan Reynolds of Imagine Dragons
 Film: [Trembling Before G-d](https://en.wikipedia.org/wiki/Trembling_Before_G-d), a 2001 American documentary film about gay and lesbian Orthodox Jews trying to reconcile their sexuality with their faith.
-[Affirmation](https://affirmation.org/), an independent organization supporting LGBTQ Mormons [Science and Nonduality](https://www.scienceandnonduality.com/) (SAND) encourages spirituality without religious dogma, bringing scientists together in dialog with spiritual teachers.
+[Affirmation](https://affirmation.org/), an independent organization supporting LGBTQ Mormons
+[Science and Nonduality](https://www.scienceandnonduality.com/) (SAND) encourages spirituality without religious dogma, bringing scientists together in dialog with spiritual teachers

 ### Follow a Dead Teacher